 Border Collies have a lot of appeal to potential dog owners.
 They are often highlighted in movies like “Animal Farm” and “Snow Dog.”
 It’s no wonder that a lot of people would think about getting a Border Collie when they decide to get a dog.
 But is getting a Border Collie a good idea for a first-time dog owner?
 I dug in a little further and here is what I found out.

-Border collie owners and experts do not recommend getting a Border collie as your first dog.
-Border Collies although easy to train are very high energy and need a lot of mental stimulation.
-New dog owners may struggle with this, which can lead a Border Collie to turn to destructive behaviors.
+Border collies can be great for first-time owners who have a lot of time to devote to their dog!
+Border Collies although easy to train are very high-energy and need a lot of mental stimulation.
+New dog owners may struggle with this, but being prepared can help you have a great experience.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.

-Why Border Collies May Not Be Suitable for First Time Owners
+Why Border Collies May Not Be Suitable for First-Time Owners (Pros Vs Cons)

 Have you ever noticed that Border Collies are featured in many Hollywood movies, commercials, and hit tv shows?
 That’s because they are incredibly smart, easy to train, and among the most beautiful of dog breeds out there.
 All Border Collie owners will tell you they are amazing dogs to have!